 Chase Freedom® Student credit card

 There will be no annual fee with this card and there are annual rewards if you keep the account in good standing.
 There will also be automatic increases in your credit limit when you meet payments on time for a certain number of consecutive months.
-This card does come with a welcome bonus of $50 after first purchase made within the first 3 months from account opening.
+This card does come with a welcome bonus of $25 statement credit after signing up for automatic payments within the first three months of opening your account..

 The type of people that this card will suit the best will be those students who want a card with a simple rewards system.
 There will be no expiration of rewards and there is no minimum that you need to remember in order to get the cash back bonus.